samatar26/cv/README.md

 ### [Fluidly](https://fluidly.co.uk) | Software Engineer | Aug 2019 - Present

-- Working in a mono-enviroment (production only, every commit goes diretly to production).
+- Working in a mono-environment (production only, every commit goes directly to production).
 This results in extremely fast releases into production, very good monitoring and high quality code written exclusively using TDD.
 - Working on Flask and Node.js apps for the majority of our micro-services.
 - Use of Google Cloud Pub/Sub for our messaging between different services.
-- Use React, TypeScript, Redux and Sass to develop features for the app.
+- Use React, TypeScript, Redux, Sass and Styled-Components to develop features for the app.
 React Testing Library and Cypress is used for the test-driven development of these features.
+- Extensive knowledge and use of our infrastructure: CircleCI for our CI/CD pipeline, Google Cloud Platform for our cloud infrastructure and Terraform to manage all of our infrastructure.
 - Experimenting quickly through A/B testing and good use of analytics.
-- Use of PostgreSQL, BigQuery and Data Studio for user research + segmentation to help retention and growth.
+- Use of Data Studio for reporting on user and connections base.
-- Implenting a payments system for direct SMEs to get a subscription to the app.
-- Extensive knowledge and use of our infrastructure: CircleCI for our CI/CD pipeline, Google Cloud Platform for our cloud infrastructure and Terraform to manage all of our infrastructure.
+- Led on several payment platform integrations, including **Stripe**, **Chargebee** and **GoCardless**.
+- Currently working on user permissions for our accountants.

 ---